GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 - **Format**: User-defined format, typically a table with selectable fields and optional chart visualizations.
 - **Intended Audience**: General users, administrators, and managers who need to generate ad-hoc reports based on specific criteria.

----

-These reports are generated through the **Reports Section** in the dashboard, where users can select desired report types, specify parameters, and view or export the reports.
-Each report’s accessibility is governed by user permissions, ensuring that sensitive data remains secure and only accessible to authorized users.

 ### 6.9 Internal Interfaces (Optional)
 * **Requirement ID:** IxI-1